Skip to main content

 With promptfoo, you can:

-• Systematically test prompts, models, and RAGs with predefined test cases
+• Build reliable prompts, models, and RAGs with benchmarks specific to your use-case

-• Speed up evaluations with caching and concurrent tests
+• Speed up evaluations with caching, concurrency, and live reloading

-• Use as a CLI, or integrate into your workflow as a library
+• Use as a CLI, library, or in CI/CD

 • Use OpenAI, Anthropic, Azure, Google, HuggingFace, open-source models like Llama, or integrate custom API providers for any LLM API